sceccotti89/Distributed-File-System/README.md

 ### Client Node

-The Client an be launched with:
+The Client can be launched with:
 ```bash
 java -jar Client-<version>.jar [parameters]
 ```